SKY FEVER AND OTHER STORIES

 This book contains 18 short stories written by W. E. Johns

-Squadron Leader Bertie Parkinson tells Squadron Leader Luke the story of how Tony Harcourt fell in love with a nun who committed suicide.
+Squadron Leader Luke tells Squadron Leader the Hon.
+Bertie Parkinson the story of how Tony Harcourt fell in love with a nun who then committed suicide.

 Now, Harcourt's only wish is to be reunited with her.

 This was first published in “Britannia and Eve” magazine in November 1941 – find out more here

 Hurricane pilots, Hammond, Prince Shemonenski and Jepperson are all rivals for the affection of Virginia Dell, the daughter of the local Squire at Beechborne.